Roy Carroll

-Roy Eric Carroll (born 30 September 1977) is a Northern Irish former professional footballer who played as a goalkeeper.
-He is best known for his spells at Wigan Athletic, Manchester United (where he won a Premier League winners medal and the 2004 FA Cup) and Olympiacos (where he won the Greek Superleague and the Greek Cup twice).
-He also represented Northern Ireland 45 times at full international level between 1997 and 2017, and was a part of their squad for UEFA Euro 2016.
+Roy Eric Carroll (born 30 September 1977) is a Northern Irish professional football coach and former player who played as a goalkeeper.
+He is best known for his spells at English clubs Wigan Athletic and Manchester United (where he won a Premier League winners medal and the 2004 FA Cup) as well as in Greece with OFI and Olympiacos (where he won the Greek Super League and the Greek Cup twice).
+Carroll also represented Northern Ireland 45 times at full international level between 1997 and 2017, and was a part of their squad for UEFA Euro 2016.

 Carroll has also had a one-game managerial career, leading Barnet to a 2–1 victory in the 2011 Herts Senior Cup final against Stevenage.
-Therefore, Carroll holds the unusual honour of having won a trophy in his only game as a manager.
+Therefore, he holds the unusual honour of having won a trophy in his only game as a manager.

 Early career and personal life

 Carroll was brought up in Tamlaght, County Fermanagh, and began his career with local sides Fivemiletown United and Ballinamallard United.

 In November 2001, Carroll received a Red Cross Humanitarian Award for his kindness to a child with leukemia.
 In November 2006, he entered rehabilitation for alcohol-related addiction.
 'Stress' was cited by the Carroll family.